 Think About the Type of Psychology you Want to Study

-There are many different types of psychology.
-Think about your personality and what you want to achieve throughout your career.
-In South Africa, you can become professionally registered in the following:
+There are many different types of psychology to choose from.
+To help you decide, think about your personality and what you hope to achieve in your career.
+In South Africa, you can become professionally registered in the following areas:

 - Clinical psychologist